Skip to main content

 The availability of sweet, fruity, and candy-like flavors is troubling because, as pod-based e-cigarettes like JUUL face federal flavor restrictions in response to high rates of youth vaping, young people may switch to other nicotine products that still offer flavors.
 For example, disposable e-cigarettes, which were exempted from the partial flavor restrictions FDA enacted in January 2020, have skyrocketed in popularity.
 Sales of menthol-flavored e-cigarettes, which were also exempted, experienced a drastic, immediate rise in sales with an increase of almost $60 million and its market share more than doubled.

-Flavors play a significant role in drawing youth to tobacco products – nearly 85% of young e-cigarette users choose a flavored product, according to 2022 NYTS data.
+Flavors play a significant role in drawing youth to tobacco products – 87.6% of young e-cigarette users reported using a flavored product in 2024.

 How are oral nicotine products regulated?